gamble18/ProjectGroup4/README.md

 Stored Procedure

 Stored Procedure Creation

 ![image](https://user-images.githubusercontent.com/9091474/116835690-91396f00-ab91-11eb-9d2e-9aac9265bd76.png)

 Execution of Stored Procedure

 ![image](https://user-images.githubusercontent.com/9091474/116835670-7961eb00-ab91-11eb-93e1-ce828d7f0f6e.png)

 Web/App Implementation or Description of Future Work

+As we continue to develop the project we hope to find a growing user base.
+Having a growing user base allows us to see the need for our product.
+As interest grows we will work towards making a multiplatform application that supports android, iOS, and PCs.

 MySQL dump